Trends

 New Zealand

 There has been a surge in inquiries from Americans looking to move to New Zealand.
-Maybe some of them are buying up the city homes New Zealanders are exiting in their hunt for more space, fewer people in the ‘burbs and regions.
+Maybe some of them are buying up New Zealanders’ city homes, exiting in their hunt for more space, fewer people in the ‘burbs and regions.

 Australia